Travel Guide to the Pamir Highway and the Wakhan Valley

 🏞 Karakul: the first contact with the plateau

-We arrived at Karakul late in the afternoon, after crossing the vast no man’s land and the Tajik border post.
+We arrived in Karakul late in the afternoon, after crossing the vast no man's land and the Tajik border post.
 The village is located on the shores of the impressive Karakul Lake, at almost 4,000 meters above sea level.
-Despite being September, it was quite cold, with that dry high-altitude wind that cuts your face if you're not well covered up.

 Lago Karakul en el Pamir - Tayikistán